mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Initial pass at Metatype

 #### V0.2
-- Changed attributes to Strength, Quickness, Body, Intelligence, Willpower, Charisma
+- Changed STATS to Stamina, Agility, Stamina, Talent, Tenacity, Social
-- Moved away from rolling attributes and looking up the modifier on a chart to a fixed point build
+- Moved away from rolling STATS and looking up the modifier on a chart to a fixed point build
 - Modified Advancement
 - Finalized Equipment

 #### V.01
 - Initial rollout of rules

-## What is SIRE?
+## What is Sixfinity?

-SIRE is a Ability Dice Code TTRPG system created by CJ Schrum to be a generic system used to play any kind of TTRPG.
+SIRE is a 1D12 TTRPG system created by CJ Schrum to be a generic system used to play any kind of TTRPG.
 It was influenced by his near thirty years of table top games in nearly every ruleset created.

-> I used to play FATE I liked a lot of things about FATE, I hated FATE dice mechanics.
-I played a lot of Cepheus, Traveller, Decipher Star Trek, ModernAGE, West End Games Star Wars, and Twelvefold so lets say I have a lot of experience with D6 in my hands.
-So I set out to create a fairly generic style RPG using Ability Dice Code (I like the curve better than the standard distribution of 2D6).
-Allowing for Advanatage Roll Ability Dice Code twice take highest, and Disadvantage Roll Ability Dice Code twice take the lowest.
-They also have Edge Points they can spend.
-> Combat is meant to be cinematic in style with a tactical flavor.
-Characters have Physical Health.

 ## Shadowrun Setting

+What better challenge for a generic TTRPG system than to convert one of the more crunchy games that was ever created?
+Effect was added to the game specifically to accomplish the Shadowrun feel.
+It is not in the core Sixfinity experience.

 #### Shadowrun Lingo and Slang